The Providence Health Care Research Institute (PHCRI) is headed by Dr. Darryl Knight.

 Dr. Knight is a cell biologist with an international reputation in the area of lung and airway remodelling.
 His research career has focused on understanding how abnormal epithelial cell-fibroblast interactions influence the severity and chronicity of respiratory diseases.
 To date, he has published over 166 peer-reviewed manuscripts and book chapters (h-factor 55; 9120 citations - Google Scholar, May 2019).

 Dr. Knight has a strong track record of obtaining research grant funding (>$20 million), including leading a successful application for $7 million from the CFI in 2012.
 He is regularly invited to present his work and chair sessions at major national and international meetings.

 Dr. Knight has strong research leadership credentials.
 From 2009-2012 he was the Associate Director of the UBC James Hogg Research Centre and sat on the executive of the Institute for Heart and Lung Health.
 He sits on several national and international scientific research committees, and is on the editorial board of 5 international journals.
 Dr. Knight has been primary supervisor for 7 Post-doctoral fellows, 17 PhD and 2 MSc students and over 18 Graduate students.

 PHCRI Organizational Chart

-Established in 2005, PHCRI promotes research activities throughout its centres: BC Centre for Excellence in HIV/AIDS, BC Centre on Substance Use, Centre for Health Evaluation and Outcome Sciences, and Centre for Heart Lung Innovation.
+Established in 2005, PHCRI promotes research activities throughout its centres: BC Centre for Excellence in HIV/AIDS, BC Centre on Substance Use, Centre for Health Evaluation and Outcome Sciences, Centre for Gender and Sexual Health Equity, and Centre for Heart Lung Innovation.

 The Research Facilitation Office provides administrative support for research at PHCRI in the areas of research ethics, finance, human resources, contracts and grants administration, education, and communication.